 Social media platforms are rapidly becoming an essential business development tool.
-Research shows that 83% of Canadian businesses are already connecting and engaging with audiences through Facebook, LinkedIn, Twitter, and other social networks.
+Research shows that 86% of Canadians use social media to interact with businesses on Facebook, Instagram, LinkedIn, Twitter, Pinterest, and other social networks.

 One of the best business development tactics you can employ using social media is employee advocacy.

 At its core, employee advocacy is about empowering your people to share valuable information and resources with their social networks.
 This practice not only builds awareness, trust, and credibility with target prospects but also enables your employees to develop their own personal brand and set themselves apart as thought leaders.